 According to experts, this sell-off is mainly due to a combination of geopolitical instability and concerns about the macroeconomic outlook, especially the risk that inflation in the US could flare up again .

-Bitcoin price suddenly plummets (Photo: Binance).
+Bitcoin price suddenly plummeted (Photo: Binance).

 Iran is threatening to block the Strait of Hormuz, a vital shipping route that carries about 20% of the world's crude oil.
 The potential disruption to this energy supply has put oil prices at risk of skyrocketing.

-JPMorgan warns that oil prices could exceed $130 a barrel in a worst-case scenario.
+JPMorgan warned that oil prices could exceed $130 a barrel in a worst-case scenario.
 Accordingly, oil prices could rise to $120-130 a barrel, raising the US inflation rate to 5% - the highest since March 2023.

 Data from analytics firm Kaiko shows that in recent weeks, bitcoin has been showing an increasingly strong correlation with the Nasdaq stock index.